 So why not specify these things?
 When you create a primary-key column, say that it's a primary-key column from namespace emps.payroll.tcsi.com.
 And when you create foreign-key columns, say that they are foreign-key columns from that same namespace, and give them a pointer to the table they are detail records for.
 Then, instead of saying:

-select empnum.name, week, hours from payrec;
+select empnum.name, week, hours from payrec;or maybe:

 select empnum->employee.name, week, hours from payrec;